 ESP32 Thing Hookup Guide

-The SparkFun ESP32 Thing is a comprehensive development platform for Espressif’s ESP32, their super-charged version of the popular ESP8266.
-Like the 8266, the ESP32 is a WiFi-compatible microcontroller, but to that it adds support for Bluetooth low-energy (i.e BLE, BT4.0, Bluetooth Smart), and nearly 30 I/O pins.
-The ESP32’s power and versatility will help make it the foundation of IoT and connected projects for many years to come.
+The SparkFun ESP32 Thing is a comprehensive development platform for Espressif's ESP32, their super-charged version of the popular ESP8266.
+Like the 8266, the ESP32 is a WiFi-compatible microcontroller but adds nearly 30 I/O pins.
+The ESP32’s power and versatility will make it the foundation of IoT and connected projects for many years to come.

 Covered In This Tutorial